ga4gh-beacon/beacon-v2/docs/beacon-flavours.md

 Importantly, the Beacon framework separates query options from the response side.
-In that way a privacy-protecting[^1] Boolean Beacon still may offer more query features - and therefore better usability - compared to the first Beacon concept implementations :smile:
+In that way a privacy-protecting[^1] Boolean Beacon still may offer more query features - and therefore better usability - compared to the first Beacon concept implementations.

 For detailed information about the technical implementation of the different logical scopes please see the [Framework](framework.md) documentation.